 In plain English, this means that you cannot enter an intersection unless you are sure that you can clear it without blocking pedestrians or any other vehicles from going on their way.
 Even if the light is green, you cannot move if the cars on the other side of the intersection are so backed up that there will be no space for your vehicle without blocking the intersection.

 The purpose of this law is to prevent traffic jams from worsening.
 When a vehicle crosses an intersection but doesn’t have enough space on the other side to proceed, it blocks cars going in the other direction from moving even when the light turns green.
-This is considered bad manners among drivers, but it is outright illegal in California and has been for decades.
+This is considered bad manners among drivers, but it is illegal in California for decades.

 What About Vehicles That Are Turning?